NathanielJBrown97/BS_Discussion_Helper/README.md

 Navigate to brightspace discussion board; select the dropdown arrow and view statistics.
 Download the CSV and place into the 'FEED_ME_STATS' folder and rename the file to stats.csv

 ## 2. Starting bs.py
-In order to start this program you will run bs.py; this will prompt the user for which week they will be selecting.
-(This will determine the name of your graded file)
---> A chrome window will open and prompt the user to sign in, enter get your Dou Security prompt and enter the site.
---> Navigate to the CSC 201 course  > Discussions > Select the week you will grade.
-(Note: Do not enter or open any of the mini-threads within the week's main thread.)
+Start the program by running bs.py or right click 'run python in terminal'.
+The program will then ask for the given week you will be collecting, enter a number between 1-12.
+The program will then open a chrome window; and have the user navigate to the discussion page you wish to scrape. **DO NOT OPEN ANY SUBPAGES, just open the Weekly Discussion main thread.**
---> With the browser open; enter your terminal and hit enter to continue.
+Now you leave the chrome window open; and hit enter on your terminal window.

-Now the program will enter gather_responses folder and run the scrape_html.py and fill_csv.py scripts; placing this weeks raw html and filtered csv file into the temp folder within.

-## 3. Now the bs.py file will initiate the respective auto grader module
+## 3. Now the bs.py script will initiate the HTML scrape of the Discussion Thread and Data Collection
-This will be determined by your week's choice at the start of bs.py, and will output the results to the terminal (as well as create a csv of the responses **TODO).
+The program will scrape the raw HTML from Brightspace's discussion board, and then filter that HTML into a CSV of the students and their responses to the topic.
+Now the program can start to evaluate student responses and determine grading for the given module.

+## 4. THe program will ask for confirmation of the intended week's module (Giving you the opportunity to correct a mistake)...
+Upon confirming the module; the script will initiate that module and evaluate the responses CSV accordingly.
+As it completes it will save the responses into an excel sheet in the results folder; the grades will be broken down in the terminal as well for quick access.

-## 4. Review and enter the students grades!
+## 5. Review and enter the students grades!
 At this point bs.py will clean the temporary folder and the stats.py file in feed_me_stats.
 Results will remain in case you wish to return to them; or do not prefer to use the terminal's output for grading.